locpn2/online-tools/memory-bank/progress.md

 *   Unit tests implemented for HashController.
 *   Unit tests implemented for ExcelConverterService.
 *   Implement Excel to XML, JSON, CSV converter.
+*   Unit tests implemented for EncodeController, ExcelConverterController, and FormatController.

 **What's left to build:**

+*   Implement unit tests for the remaining API controllers.

 **Current status:**